Restoring a Chevy C10

 Organization is often the difference between a great restoration and a tragedy.
 Clean your workspace, whether that’s a shed in your backyard, a garage, or just a large table beside your driveway.

-You’ll want small containers for nuts and bolts that are removed and sharpies to clearly label those containers.
+You’ll want small containers for nuts and bolts that are removed and markers to clearly label those containers.
 Ziplock bags can work here, but small jars or bottles can also function.
-You should have a copy of the owner’s manual, and all of your tools.
+You should have a copy of the owner’s manual and all of your tools.
 Create spaces for everything and make sure that it stays in that place, otherwise, you’ll likely spend a significant part of your working time desperately hunting for your 10mm.

 Even though it may seem like a lot of time and energy, keeping this area clean is going to make sure that you don’t lose an important screw at the wrong moment.
 Check out our list of 10 must-have garage items for more ways to keep your space clean and organized.

-Getting Your C10 Mechanically Sound
+Getting Your Chevy C10 Mechanically Sound

-Once you’ve finished researching, planning, and setting everything up, it’s time to actually jump in.
 Though all restoration projects vary in terms of goals, the one bullet point they all have in common is that it’s important to have a finished product that’s mechanically sound.

 That means under the hood of course, but also the electrical components, the exhaust, and the suspension should all be up to snuff before you start thinking about aesthetics.